cainus/percolator/README.md

 ## How routing works
-Your resource directory and its subdirectories are routed to URLs, so that the organization on the filesystem dictates your urls.
-This means you don't have to maintain a list of routes anywhere, you know exactly where to find everything and you have a simple convention for code organization.
+Your resource directory and the files and subdirectories in it are routed to URLs, so that the organization on the filesystem dictates your urls.
+This means:
+* you don't have to maintain a list of routes anywhere
+* you know exactly where to find everything
+* you have a simple convention for code organization.

 ### The base path
 The base path is the URI path under which all of your resources will be served.
 It's called `resourcePath` in